 Pink Floyd The Wall movie (1982).
 “Mother” was almost completely rerecorded for the film.
 The movie version runs about 6m 49s.
 The verses and choruses have been rerecorded with new vocals and background instrumentation.
 The only part that was retained from the album was the mid-section featuring David Gilmour’s original guitar solo.

 Michael Kamen wrote new, mostly orchestral instrumentation that was recorded throughout the track.
-Instead of acoustic guitar, the track opened only with a glockenspiel.
-This sounded like a music box playing the individual, repetitive notes and gave the opening verses a warmer, more childhood-like feel.
+Instead of acoustic guitar, the track opens only with a “heartbeat” and a celesta.
+This gave the opening the sound of a music box playing the individual, repetitive notes and gave the opening verses a warmer, more childhood-like feel.

 Between the third verse “Ooooh aaah.
 Mother, will she break my heart?” and chorus, a brief minuet-style musical passage was added along with yet another time signature change.
 The different orchestration helped to illustrate the passage of time and Young Pink’s growth into Young Man Pink.